 - Collaborating with venues and other organisations

 The group project challenges participants to work in teams on real-life film screening projects.
 You will apply everything you have learned in class (including identifying and engaging audiences, licensing, financial planning, funding, developing relationships, using technical equipment and managing events) to the real world of event management.
 It’ll be hard work, with plenty ups and downs, but you’ll learn a lot – and leave the course with valuable transferable skills.

 In 2016-17, projects included the Child’s Eye View season at Deptford Cinema, a screening of Wild Style in Stoke Newington, an as-yet-unrealised Dawn of the Dead in a shopping mall and the launch of film club Remakesploitation at the Cinema Museum.

 Personal research project

-We are particularly keen to receive applications from underrepresented groups in the film exhibition industry – notably people from Black, Asian & Minority Ethnic and working class backgrounds, and people with disabilities – and this very much informs the way we design and deliver the course.
+Our recruitment strategy, content and delivery of the course were designed to empower underrepresented groups – notably people from Black, Asian & Minority Ethnic and working class backgrounds, and people with disabilities – to enter and thrive within the film exhibition sector.

 - “This is without doubt the best course I have ever studied.
 It’s been inspirational and to some extent revelatory for me.”